csound-plugins/csound-plugins/README.md

+# Repository of plugins

+This is a repository for plugins for [csound](csound.com).

 # Organisation

 An opcode is normally implemented as part of a library, to allow for different versions and related opcodes to share functionality.
-Each library should live in its own directory.
+Each library lives in its own directory.
 The tree can be structured as follows: